 Since 1900, the Annunciation and Good Friday have converged only five times—1910, 1921, 1932, 2005 and 2016.
 This will not happen again until 2157.

 Ancient Judaism held a tradition that great prophets and holy men died on their birthday or on the same day as they were conceived.
-Moses is said to have was born on the seventh of Adar and that he died on his hundred and twentieth birthday.
+It is said that Moses was born on the seventh of Adar and that he died on his hundred and twentieth birthday.
 This is known as the integral age concept.

 And finally we get to the most astonishing claim of all: that Jesus was crucified on March 25.